Zygo/bees/README.md

   The orphan directory entry can be removed by deleting its subvol, so place BEESHOME on a separate subvol so you can delete these orphan directory entries when they occur (or use btrfs zero-log before mounting the filesystem after a crash).
+Alternatively, place BEESHOME on a non-btrfs filesystem.

 * If the fsync() BeesTempFile::make_copy is removed, the filesystem hangs within a few hours, requiring a reboot to recover.